Six Pack Abs Workout For Upper and Lower Abs

 How Do You Target The Upper Abs?

 Your abs act on spinal flexion and hip flexion (as well as anti-extension).
-So, when discussing exercises for the rectus abdominis specifically, it will be one of these actions.
+So, they will be involved in one of these actions while doing exercises for the rectus abdominis.

-For your upper abs, they will be the most activated during movements that bring your upper body toward your hips/legs (spinal flexion)
+• Your upper abs will be the most activated during movements that bring your upper body toward your hips/legs (spinal flexion).

-In your lower abs, they will be most activated during movements that bring your legs/hip toward your upper body (hip flexion).
+• Your lower abs will be most activated during movements that bring your legs/hip toward your upper body (hip flexion).

 • Sit-ups